EliAndrewC/l7r/rules/04-schools.md

 **Third Dan:**
 You may re-roll 2X dice on each counterattack roll or X dice on any other attack roll, where X is your attack skill.
-When crippled, the number of extra dice you roll is divided in half (round up), but you reroll 10s despite being crippled.
+When impaired, your number of extra dice on these rolls is divided in half (round up), but you reroll 10s on these rolls despite being impaired.

 **Fourth Dan:**
 Raise your current and maximum Water by 1.
 Raising your Water now